Improving PTSD Treatment with PharmacogeneticsRuslan Dorfman, PhD, MBA

-Post Traumatic Stress Disorder (PTSD) is a mental health condition that is characterized by nightmares and flashbacks of past traumatic events, avoidance of reminders of trauma, hypervigilance and sleep disturbance.
+Post-Traumatic Stress Disorder (PTSD) is a mental health condition characterized by nightmares and flashbacks of past traumatic events, avoidance of reminders of trauma, hypervigilance and sleep disturbance.
 PTSD is often associated with other psychiatric illnesses such as severe anxiety and depression and may be accompanied by psychotic episodes.
-PTSD can afflict not only violent crime victims, combat veterans, and first responders, but also people working in other high stress occupations such as hospital nurses and journalists.
+PTSD can afflict not only violent crime victims, combat veterans, and first responders but also people working in other high-stress occupations such as hospital nurses and journalists.
 Almost 40 percent of private security operatives show symptoms of PTSD.
 Individuals living with PTSD often resort to drugs and alcohol, leading to substance abuse and worsening of psychosis.
 PTSD is treated by both medications and psychosocial interventions.
 Pharmacogenetics is an effective tool for selecting appropriate medications and improving treatment for PTSD.

-Quetiapine is mostly metabolized by the CYP3A4/5 enzymes.
-Notably, >85% of Caucasians are poor CYP3A5 metabolizers, also sometimes referred as CYP3A5 “non-expressors”, and are considered normal.
+Quetiapine is mainly metabolized by the CYP3A4/5 enzymes.
+Notably, >85% of Caucasians are poor CYP3A5 metabolizers, sometimes called CYP3A5 “non-expressors,” and are considered normal.
 However, most people of African origin express a functional CYP3A5, resulting in reduced quetiapine concentration in the blood.
-For the ethnically diverse North American population, knowing a patient’s pharmacogenetic profile can provide insights on which of these antipsychotic medications would be more effective and well tolerated by the patient.
+Thus, for the ethnically diverse North American population, knowing a patient’s pharmacogenetic profile can provide insights into which antipsychotic medications would be more effective and well-tolerated by the patient.

-Olanzapine is mostly metabolized by the CYP1A2 enzyme, which is one of the most “inducible” cytochrome enzymes.
-CYP1A2 activity is greatly induced in smokers, therefore, response to olanzapine is reduced in PTSD patients who smoke.
+Olanzapine is metabolized mainly by the CYP1A2 enzyme, one of the most “inducible” cytochrome enzymes.
+CYP1A2 activity is significantly induced in smokers.
+Therefore, response to olanzapine is reduced in PTSD patients who smoke.

 For treatment of sleep disruption and nightmares, prazosin has been found to be efficacious.
-Prazosin is metabolized by demethylation and conjugation and is therefore less susceptible to have altered response in patients with a different pharmacogenetic profile.
+In addition, prazosin is metabolized by demethylation and conjugation and is, therefore, less susceptible to have altered response in patients with a different pharmacogenetic profile.

-Research is currently underway to evaluate the potential use of cannabinoids for treatment of PTSD associated sleep disruption and nightmares, amongst other symptoms.
+Research is currently underway to evaluate the potential use of cannabinoids to treat PTSD-associated sleep disruption and nightmares, amongst other symptoms.
 Although the use of cannabinoids in PTSD patients may worsen psychosis, it may help to reduce anxiety and improve sleep.
-Cannabionoids currently being evaluated include cannabis for medical purposes, tetrahydrocannabinol (THC) and nabilone.
+Cannabinoids currently being evaluated include cannabis for medical purposes, tetrahydrocannabinol (THC) and nabilone.
 Nabilone is a synthetic cannabinoid similar to delta9-THC and was originally approved for managing nausea symptoms.
 Nabilone is metabolized by numerous enzymes, including CYP2C9 and CYP3A4.
-Patients with reduced CYP2C9 or CYP3A4 activity may have higher exposure, and as a result could be at higher risk of nabilone related side effects.
+Therefore, patients with reduced CYP2C9 or CYP3A4 activity may have higher exposure, and as a result, could be at higher risk of nabilone-related side effects.

-In summary, pharmacogenetic testing such as Pillcheck, can provide critical insights on person’s metabolic drug profile and guide therapy choices for patients with PTSD and PTSD associated symptoms.
+Pharmacogenetic testing such as Pillcheck can provide critical insights on a person’s metabolic drug profile and guide therapy choices for patients with PTSD and PTSD-associated symptoms.

 Watts BV, Schnurr PP, Mayo L, Young-Xu Y, Weeks WB, Friedman MJ.
 Meta-analysis of the efficacy of treatments for posttraumatic stress disorder.
 J Clin Psychiatry.
 2013 Jun;74(6):e541-50.